jonmeidell/burger/README.md

 # `Burger Tracker`
 </div>

 A database tracker used to add, modify, delete burgers conquered by myself.
-It database has already been seeded to show the layout of the site.
+The database has already been seeded to show the layout of the site.

 <div align="center">